KONA: (808) 322-3064 HILO: (808) 796-3277

 STEP 1

-Submit Breadfruit Supplier Questionnaire & Statement of Commitment: Complete, sign, and submit the Breadfruit Supplier Questionnaire and Statement of Commitment – providing basic information about your farm operation and food safety verification as well as acknowledging the responsibilities and duties of membership in the cooperative.
-Email the completed PDF to farmers@eatbreadfruit.com or mail to the address at the bottom of this page.
+Submit Breadfruit Supplier Questionnaire & Statement of Commitment: Complete, sign, and submit the application packet online here – providing basic information about your farm operation and acknowledging the responsibilities and duties of membership.
+If you prefer to fill out the application as a PDF packet on your computer or by hand, please download the file here and email the completed form to agroforestry@eatbreadfruit.com or mail to the address at the bottom of this page.

 STEP 2